-Garmisch-Partenkirchen is well known skiing and winter destination, so it shouldn’t be a problem to find a place to stay.
+Garmisch-Partenkirchen is a well-known skiing and winter destination, so it shouldn’t be a problem to find a place to stay.
 I’m always using Booking.com because they have the widest range of accommodations on their website and you should definitely find something for yourself.

-Our hotel was one of those nice resorts with a lot of activities, like spa, children playground and a great restaurant.
-It was a perfect fit for us, because we were there with our 2.5 year old son.
+Our hotel was one of those excellent resorts with a lot of activities, like the spa, children playground and a great restaurant.
+It was a perfect fit for us because we were there with our 2.5-year-old son.

-Garmisch-Partenkirchen’s history goes way back to the Roman times, but it was very important in the Middle Ages as well.
-It suffered from the plague epidemics then and occasional witch hunts.
+Garmisch-Partenkirchen’s history goes way back to Roman times, but it was essential in the Middle Ages as well.
+It suffered from the plague epidemics then, and occasional witch hunts.
 It’s interesting that Garmisch and Partenkirchen were two independent towns until the Olimpic Games in 1936 when Adolf Hitler forced their majors to unite in a single town.
 Quite a history, ha?

 What to see in Garmisch-Paterkirchen

-Garmisch-Paterkirchen is a perfect combination of a beautiful nature and an interesting history and culture.
-It’s also quite close to some nice places, so if you’ll be there with a car, be sure to go on a trips outside the town, as well.
+Garmisch-Paterkirchen is a perfect combination of beautiful nature and interesting history and culture.
+It’s also quite close to some nice places, so if you are there with a car, be sure to go on trips outside the town, as well.

 *TOP TIP: Try to ‘read’ German history on some of the images.
 The interesting one to me was the one with a slave on it.

-There is a museum in a town center dedicated to the history of Bavaria.
-It’s located in the old town house from the 17th century and it’s nice to see one of it’s typical houses from the inside.
-I’ve found kitchen and its black walls to be especially interesting.
-Beside it, paintings showing the area, mountains and a life in Alps were the most interesting to me.
+There is a museum in the town centre dedicated to the history of Bavaria.
+It’s located in the old townhouse from the 17th century, and it’s nice to see one of its typical houses from the inside.
+I’ve found a kitchen and its black walls to be especially interesting.
+Beside it, paintings showing the area, mountains and life in the Alps were the most interesting to me.

 Just a few houses further is another nice place – a chocolate store.
 There is a little chocolate factory there where you can actually watch how the chocolate is prepared.
 And then you can just get lost among the all beautiful pralines and different chocolate flavours they have.
 Many of them have vintage pictures of Olympic Games on it, so I believe you shouldn’t look for souvenirs anywhere further.

-Definitely an important place in Garmisch-Partenkirchen is a sport center built for the Olympic Games in 1936.
-Its most interesting part is a ski jumping ramp where you can watch ski jumping (if you’ll visit in a winter months of course).
+Definitely an important place in Garmisch-Partenkirchen is a sports centre built for the Olympic Games in 1936.
+Its most interesting part is a ski jumping ramp where you can watch ski jumping (if you’ll visit in winter months of course).
 It’s a great place for skiing, or, if you are like me visiting in spring, walking and hiking.

-*TOP TIP: There is a nice cozy coffee shop beneath the ski jumping ramp with some delicious cakes.
+*TOP TIP: There is a lovely cosy coffee shop beneath the ski jumping ramp with some delicious cakes.

 Panoramic walk around the town

 There are so many walking paths in Garmisch-Partenkirchen that you can’t get bored with them.
 It’s a real heaven for hiking!
-We chose the one closest to our hotel and went to the panoramic walk around the town.
-There were some really beautiful views on our way.
+We chose the one closest to our hotel and went to the scenic walk around the town.
+There were some magnificent views on our way.

 I haven’t been hiking in the rain for a few years, so this just reminded me how beautiful it could be.
 Well, yeah, I’m missing the mountains!

 Around 20 minutes walk away from the Olympic Centre is one of the most stunning places in Bavarian Alps – the Partnachklamm.
 It’s a path through the mountains, on which you’re walking through caves and tunnels and is really impressive.
-When we got there it just started to snow, but the snow was getting stronger and stronger and eventually become blizzard.
-It was great to see such a wild nature and such a quick change of a weather.
-It was absolutely a stunning place!
+When we got there, it just started to snow, but the snow was getting stronger and stronger and eventually become a blizzard.
+It was great to see such a wild nature and such a quick change of the weather.
+It was absolutely a beautiful place!

-This was my first proper holiday in Alps, so we wanted to see some of its famous sceneries.
-The receptionist in our hotel told us about Eibsee Lake, a beautiful place with a water so clean it was almost transparent and surrounded with mountains.
+This was my first proper holiday in the Alps, so we wanted to see some of its famous sceneries.
+The receptionist in our hotel told us about Eibsee Lake, a beautiful place with water so clean it was almost transparent and surrounded by mountains.

 One of the most famous German castles is just an hour away with a car from Garmisch-Partenkirchen.
 However, I’ve missed it for the second time.
-We just didn’t had enough time at the end to visit it.
+We just didn’t have enough time in the end to visit it.
 Well, it is just an excuse to come back!

 After five days I’ve spent in Garmisch-Partenkirchen it was time to go home.
 While we were driving towards the Munich, landscape (and amount of snow) were changing rapidly again.
 Once there, winter fairytale in which we spent the last few days looked so distant.

-We had that great feeling one have after a few really relaxing days and holidays you will definitely remember.
-Not even the fact we’ve forgot one of our bags in a hotel (and actually never got it back) could spoil that feeling.
+We had that great feeling one has after a few really relaxing days and holidays you will definitely remember.
+Not even the fact we’ve forgotten one of our bags in a hotel (and actually never got it back) could spoil that feeling.

 We have liked it so much that we’ve decided this will become our new family tradition: we are going to spend our Easter holidays in the Alps from now on!

-Have you been in Garmisch-Paterkirchen?
+Have you been to Garmisch-Paterkirchen?
 What were your favourite places there?
 Let us know in the comments below!